cristian-wpo/femora-compress/README.txt

 2. Upload the directory`femora_compress` to your `/wp-content/plugins/` directory, using your favorite method (ftp, sftp, scp, etc...)
 3. Activate the plugin from your Plugins page.
 4. Go to Femora Compress > Settings and register a new account.
-5. Or enter the API key you got from https://www.femora.pro/developers.
-6. Once registered your account go to Femora > Femora > Search images and wait for the plugin load all the images located on your website.
+5. Once registered your account go to Femora > Femora > Search images and wait for the plugin load all the images located on your website.
-7. Hit the button and optimize all your images!
+6. Hit the button and optimize all your images!

 == Screenshots ==